Tudat/tudat/installation/downloadTudatBundle/index.rst

   .. note:: This whole process is known to be decidedly slower on Windows than on Mac/Linux.

-Create a GitHub account
+Create a GitHub Account
 ~~~~~~~~~~~~~~~~~~~~~~~

 For those users who want to push their Tudat code to Github (including students taking the AE4866 and AE4868 courses), a Github account is required.
-Create an account `here: <https://github.com/join?source=header-home>`_ if you haven't done so yet.
+Create an account `here <https://github.com/join?source=header-home>`_, if you haven't done so yet.

 A GitHub account is completely free and provides you with hosting for your software projects.
 It also allows you to fork other repositories to create your own improved version of a piece of code.